amolnar1/qbb2022-answers/day5/day5-lunch/README.md

 join -t ',' -1 1 -2 1 final_1043_p.csv sorted_aau1043_p.csv > pt1_final_day5.csv

 id, mother count, father count, father age, mother age

+Exercise 2:
+The annotated code is save as 1043_regression.py and is annotated with results and functions of code.

+3. The relationship for mother count is significant, the p value is 0.011 < 0.05.
+There are 2.5040 mutations for every 0.3776 increase in age for the mother

+4. The relationship for the father count is significant, the p value comes up as 0.000 < 0.05 For every 1.3538 increase in age for the father, the average number of mutations goes up by 10.3263